tifarekaseke/alu-shell/loops_conditions_and_parsing/README.md

 This script checks the status of the 'school' file, informing whether it exists, if it is empty, and if it is a regular file.

+# 10-fizzbuzz

+This script displays numbers from 1 to 100, replacing multiples of 3 with "Fizz", multiples of 5 with "Buzz", and multiples of both with "FizzBuzz".